 Trekking from beach to beach seemed like a great way to work off all the liquid calories that we intended to consume while lying around soaking in the sunshine.
 (Hello, my new friend, Aperol spritz!)
 So we picked Vernazza, the central town, as our home base.
 Our plan was to start each morning with a hike, catch lunch along the coastline, spend the afternoon on the shore, explore a new town each evening, and take the train back to our hotel at night.

-Upon our arrival, we made a beeline for the harbor cafés, where we staked out a table and ordered glasses of Pastis to wet our parched throats.
+Upon our arrival, we made a beeline for the harbor cafés, where we staked out a table and ordered glasses of Pastis to wet our parched throats (we didn’t discover the Spritz until later that day).
 After watching kids play on a tiny spit of boat-dock sand for awhile, we meandered upwards through town, popping our heads into the local Gothic church and checking out little grottos where cute shops and art galleries took shelter from the sun.

 Eventually we found the steep, winding pathway that led to Castle Doria, a grand name for a simple stone tower that stands out on a promontory above the town.
 Long ago, it was one in a string of Medieval watchtowers intended as an early-warning system for approaching Saracen pirates.
 Later it served sentry as a Nazi lookout.
 Today, it provides a great viewpoint over Vernazza and the gorgeous Mediterranean.